breadboard-ai/breadboard/seeds/graph-runner/README.md

 Since the traversal machinery hasn't visited `node B` yet, the output property `data` hasn't yet been produced, so the corresponding `context` property isn't yet available, either.
 This means that the `node C` opportunity is not ready to be visited yet.
 The `node C` opportunity will be skipped, and the machinery will proceed to visit `node B`.

-A different way to think of it is that all edges are marked as "required" by default.
+A different way to think of it is that all edges with property names are deemed "required" by default.
 The traversal machinery will only visit a node if all required incoming edges are satisfied.

 ### Optional edges

 In some cases, we might not want the machinery to presume that the edge is required.
-In such cases, we mark the edge as optional.
+In such cases, we can mark an edge as "optional".

-For example, let's take the last diagram and mark the edges incoming into `node C` as optional:
+Let's take the previous diagram and mark the edges incoming into `node C` as optional:

 ```mermaid
 %%{init: 'themeVariables': { 'fontFamily': 'Fira Code, monospace' }}%%